-Use the completion meter to complete your page
+Use the completion metre to complete your page

 The more complete your page is, the more views it will likely receive each week.
 According to LinkedIn, that could mean 30% more traffic.

-Use the completion meter on the page to update all unfinished sections of your business profile.
+Use the completion metre on the page to update all unfinished sections of your business profile.
 Remember to fill out all this information thoroughly and thoughtfully.
 Search engines like Google pick up the keywords you write, and this can bring more users to your page.
-Be sure to add your location and give plenty of detail about your services.
+Be sure to add your location and give plenty of detail about the services you offer.

 Reviews and Testimonials

 Just like on your personal page, ask your connections for service reviews or testimonials.
 These additions to your profile can help trust with your page’s visitors.